dali-lab/crud-template-mobile-expo/README.md

 # CRUD Template - Mobile Frontend - Expo - Redux Toolkit

-This repository is the default frontend starter for new DALI React projects.
+This repository is an optional frontend starter for new DALI React projects.
 Installation and setup instructions are included below.
 You should eventually customize this README file with project-specific documentation.

 ## Tech Stack
 - [Expo Go](https://expo.dev/client)